fabasoad/ghacu/README.md

   --repository     Path to the root of a project.

-  --token          Ghacu.GitHub token to work with actions repositories.
+  --token          GitHub token to work with actions repositories.

   --upgrade        Upgrade versions to the latest one.